Yikes…New College Student Orientation

 For example, every campus has, at least, 5 key academic policy tools new students need to know and use when necessary.

-If you find yourself facing an academic challenge, using the appropriate policy tool can be an absolute lifesaver!
+If you face an academic challenge, using the right policy tool can be an absolute lifesaver!

 Although these policies are listed in your college student handbook, your academic adviser is the best interpreter of those policies!